dsv-su/gdpr-portal/readme.md

 ![Dashboard](./public/images/guide/error_status.png)

 After the request is completed and downloaded, cases can be removed manually.
-After 30 days the case and all files concerning the case is automatically deleted by the system. (//TODO)